etarix-com/requirements/README.md

 - Phone: +49 152 37784110

+## Example
+We have prepared a sample page for you to simply explain our requirements.
+Please check the webpage along with the code.

+You can find the sample page at [example.etarix.com](https://example.etarix.com/).

 ## Basics
 1. Please make sure to leave enough space between different code blocks.
 2. Use four spaces for a tab.